 if I come to an end, I am still with You.

 God, examine me and know my heart,

 Make sure that I am not on my way to ruin,

-and guide me on the road of eternity.
+and guide me on the road to eternity.

 7. Closing prayer

-Father, you came down to me, you have come to me, you have touched my heart, you have spoken to me and promised joy, presence and salvation.
-By the grace of the Holy Spirit, who overshadows me, I, together with Mary, have been able to say to you yes, the ‘Here I am’ of my life for you.
-Now there remains only the force of your promise, of your truth: “You are to conceive and bear Jesus”.
-Lord, here is the womb of my life, of my being, of all that I am and have, open before you.
-I place all things in you, in your heart.
-Enter, come, come down again, I beg you, and make me fruitful, make me one who gives birth to Christ in this world.
-May the overflowing love I receive from you find its fullness and truth in touching the brothers and sisters that you place beside me.
+Father, You came down to me; You have come to me; You have touched my heart; You have spoken to me and promised joy, presence and salvation.
+By the grace of the Holy Spirit, who overshadows me, I, together with Mary, have been able to say to You yes, the “Here I am” of my life for you.
+Now there remains only the force of Your promise, of Your truth: “You are to conceive and bear Jesus.”
+Lord, here is the womb of my life, of my being, of all that I am and have, open before You.
+I place all things in You, in Your heart.
+Enter, come, come down again, I beg You, and make me fruitful, make me one who gives birth to Christ in this world.
+May the overflowing love I receive from You find its fullness and truth in touching the brothers and sisters that You place beside me.
 May our meeting, Father, be open, a gift to all.
-May Jesus be the Saviour.
+May Jesus be the Savior.
 Amen.